-What is the relationship between Inline templates and Contexts?
+What is the relationship between Inline Templates and Contexts?

-There a number of Out of the Box templates in the Inline Editor as well as Out of the Box contexts in the Dashboard.
+There are a number of Out of the Box templates in the Inline Editor as well as Out of the Box contexts in the Dashboard.
 You can also create your own templates and contexts which will exist locally in your Learning Management System and Dashboard accordingly.

 It is important to understand the relationship between templates and contexts so that you effectively build successful content inline as well as maintain a clear list of contexts in your Dashboard.

-Templates are defined using Impact's Inline Editor feature, that uses sets of conditions also referred to as recognition rules to identify pages and page elements within the Learning Management System.
+Templates are defined using Impact's Inline Editor feature, which uses sets of conditions also referred to as recognition rules to identify pages and page elements within the Learning Management System.
 Messages and monitors can easily connect inline through the templates.